Trial Testimony of Marshall Hoot

 Q. Abamama?

 A. On the map they changed that from Apamama to Abamama.
 Navy changed that to Abamama.
-It was Apamama first.
+It was

 C. It was originally Apamama?